jarechalde/H_DB_PROJECT/README.md

 ### Diagnosing Patients

+For diagnosing patients we will need to introduce the doctors ID, the patients ID and the diagnosis comments, the diagnosis date should be set by default to the date on which the appointment is being made.

 ### Seeing Diagnosis

 In case we want to see any diagnosis details, the user can click on any diagnosis shown in the diagnosis list.
-After clicking on any diagnosis, the data on the form in the right
+After clicking on any diagnosis, the data on the form in the right will be updatesd showing the doctor's first name and last name, the patient's first name and last name, the date the patient was diagnosed, and the diagnosis comments.

 ### 2. Patients Menu

 In this menu, we can Add, Update, or Remove patients from the hospital database.
+In case

 ### 3. Facilities Menu